Getnet12/Parstagram/README.md

 The following **required** functionality is completed:

 - [x] User stays logged in across restarts.
-(1pt)
+(1pt) it doesn't show the posted picture or comments but it stayed logged in
 - [ ] User can log out.
-(1pt) // at a point it was logging out but then i couldn't figure the problem out
+(1pt) at a point it was logging out but then i couldn't figure the problem out

 ## Video Walkthrough